section-engineering-education/engineering-education/content/articles/how-to-collect-update-and-organize-python-logs/index.md

  The `basicConfig()` technique for the logging module is the speediest strategy for planning your lumberjack's ideal direction.
 Notwithstanding, the [Python documentation](https://docs.python.org/3.7/library/logging.html#logger-objects) proposes making a lumberjack for every module in your application—and arranging a lumberjack for each module game-plan utilizing `basicConfig()` alone can be annoying.
 The three significant measures of `basicConfig()` are:
 - level: plunging succession of events.
 The log ranks congenial are DEBUG, INFO, WARNING, ERROR, and CRITICAL.
 In addition, the level is set to Notice clearly, which proposes that Python's logging module will ignore any Research or Information messages.
 - controller: determines where the application will pipe your logs.
-Except if determined, the logging library will utilize a StreamHandler to log messages to sys.stderr (normally the control center).
 - design: Messges are logged in this format: `LEVEL>:LOGGER NAME>: MESSAGE>`.
 In the following module, I'll talk about how to alter this to fuse timestamps and supplemental data that is significant for investigating.
 Inferable from how the logging module includes WARNING and more significant level logs as a substitute, you might be missing out on genuinely low logs that can work with rhizome cause assessment.
 Maybe utilizing a `StreamHandler` or a `SocketHandler` to channel logs to the control center or an unessential help over the organization, use a `FileHandler` to log single or extra documents on the circle.
 Benefits of logging documents